Access to insurance coverage of many types has a profound effect on the average cost of In Vitro Fertilization (IVF) treatment costs in the USA.

-Combining Intracytoplasmic Sperm Injection (ICSI) with IVF also drives up per-cycle costs, but improves success rates at the same time.
+Combining Intracytoplasmic Sperm Injection (ICSI) with IVF also drives up per-cycle costs without insurance, but improves the success rates at the same time.
 During the procedure, your endocrinologist will take a single sperm and inject it directly into an egg.
 This step increases the odds of successful fertilization.

-As before you want to combine incremental expense with the improved success rate to project the total number of cycles needed for a live birth.
+As before, you want to combine the incremental expense of ICSI with the improved success rate to project the total number of cycles needed for live birth.

-IVF medications also add to costs and improve your success rates, which may reduce the number of cycles you must pay for out-of-pocket.
-Each drug has a unique price point and dosage per cycle, and you may need to purchase multiple rounds for each cycle.
+IVF medications also add to costs without insurance and improve your success rates, which may reduce the number of cycles you must pay for out-of-pocket.
+Each drug has a unique price point and dosage per treatment, and you might need to purchase multiple rounds for each attempt.

 Further Reading Resources